pyshkumar/pyshkumar/README.md

 - 🔭 I’m currently working on a Image Classifier web app.
 - 🌱 I’m currently learning Convilution Neural Network.
-- 👯 I’m looking to collaborate on designing and implementing a website from scratch.
+- 👯 I’m looking to collaborate on designing and implementing a user-friendly web app from scratch.
 - ⚡ Fun fact: prompt engineers are real!
 - 📫 How to reach me: piyushkkumarr@outlook.com